jramminger/jramminger.github.io/_posts/2019-9-5-ocr4all_mss_scans.md

  <SUP>OCR from BAV Vrb. lat 411 fol.
 67v</SUP>
 </DIV>

-Some types of mistakes are the same is in early printed books, especially the majuscules are for lack of training just as problematic in this ms. as they are usually in print.
+Some types of mistakes are the same is in early printed books; especially the majuscules are for lack of training just as problematic as they are usually in print.
 The 'x' is not very well recognized, nor is majuscule 'E' which resembles 'e' magnified.
 Abbreviations are hardly ever recognized, since the parts of the graph are usually spread out and not contiguous.
+Some problems (such as the graphs for 'que' or 'ct') could have been solved with more training.

-Some of the problems (such as the graphs for 'que' or 'ct') would have been solved with more training.
-The result needs a substantial amount of post-processing; this will still be considerably faster than typing to establish a machine-readable text.
+All in all I am quite content with the result.
+It needed a substantial amount of post-processing.
+This was still considerably faster than typing to establish a machine-readable text.

 * * *

 Software and internet sites mentioned in this blog post: [BAV Vrb. lat.
-411](https://digi.vatlib.it/view/MSS_Urb.lat.411), [Camps, Graal](graal.hypotheses.org/786), [Hawk, dhq](www.digitalhumanities.org/dhq/vol/13/1/000412/000412.html), [Transkribus](transkribus.eu/Transkribus/), [OCR4all](github.com/OCR4all), [EML-txt2txt](jramminger.github.io/emltxt2txt/).
+411, digi.vatlib.it/view/MSS_Urb.lat.411](digi.vatlib.it/view/MSS_Urb.lat.411), [Camps, Graal, graal.hypotheses.org/786](graal.hypotheses.org/786), [Hawk, dhq, www.digitalhumanities.org/dhq/vol/13/1/000412/000412.html](www.digitalhumanities.org/dhq/vol/13/1/000412/000412.html), [Transkribus, transkribus.eu/Transkribus/](transkribus.eu/Transkribus/), [OCR4all, github.com/OCR4all](github.com/OCR4all), [EML-txt2txt, jramminger.github.io/emltxt2txt/](jramminger.github.io/emltxt2txt/).